RaghadSemaih/Image-Classification-ONNX/README.md

 Instead, a small custom dataset was manually collected containing:

-- 15 images of cars
+- 15 images contains cars
-- 15 images of non-car objects
+- 15 images does not contain cars

 This limited dataset was intentionally created as a learning project to understand the complete machine learning workflow from start to finish.